Harsens Island: History

 Great Britain and the United States disputed the island's jurisdiction for many years.
 The 1783 Treaty of Paris, which ended the American Revolutionary War, described the international boundary line with imprecise terms in several places, including the mouth of the St. Clair River.
 The area had not been surveyed at that time.
 In the most commonly known map of the area from that period, made by John Mitchell in 1755 and which was used in negotiating the treaty, the delta and all the islands at the mouth of the St. Clair River are absent.

 According to the 1783 treaty, the boundary line was to run through the middle of Lake Erie until it arrives at the water communication between that lake and Lake Huron, "thence along the middle of said water communication into the Lake Huron".
-Due to this vagueness, all of the delta islands, including Harsens and Dickinson, were claimed by the British.
+Due to this vagueness, all the delta islands, including Harsens and Dickinson, were claimed by the British.
 Some persons located in the new United States who did not want to renounce their status as British subjects following the war moved to make their residences there.
 The area was administered by the Hesse District of Upper Canada, which also awarded land grants in the islands.
 In 1809, surveyors for the British government placed the boundary line in the north channel, which placed all of the delta and islands under British control.

 But, the 1814 Treaty of Ghent, which ended the War of 1812, acknowledged the ambiguity of provisions in the 1783 treaty:

 And, whereas, doubts have arisen, what was the middle of the said river, lakes, and water communication, and whether certain islands lying in the same were within the dominions of his Britannic majesty, or of the United States."
 To decide these questions, two commissioners were to be appointed, one from each nation, to designate the international boundary.
 They executed their survey of the Detroit River, Lake St. Clair, and the St. Clair River in 1819 and 1820; and issued their final conclusions on June 18, 1822.
 Their decision regarding the St. Clair River delta was that the boundary should run north through Lake St. Clair, entering "that mouth or channel of the River St. Clair which is usually denominated the Old Ship Channel; thence along the middle of said channel, between Squirrel Island on the southeast, and Herson's [sic] Island on the northwest, to the upper end of the last mentioned island, which is nearly opposite to Point aux Chenes, on the American shore; thence along the middle of the River St. Clair, keeping to the west of, and near, the islands called Belle Riviere Isle, and Isle aux Cerfs, to Lake Huron.